minu-gatech/Tableau-Challenge/README.md

 ![citi_bikes](Images/user_types.PNG)

 - Citi Bike Users are mostly annual subscribers and travel mostly between 7 to 9 am and 5 to 7 pm on weekdays, which is obvious as they travel to/from their jobs.
-On the other hand, customers mostly travel on weekends and their peek times are between 12 pm and 6 pm.
+On the other hand, customers mostly travel on weekends and their travel peek times are between 12 pm and 6 pm.

 -----